Skip to content

 Impact Analysis

-When a new CVE drops, instantly shows every artifact, build, and deployment affected across your entire Artifactory instance.
-Turns incident response from manual log searches into a single query.
+When a new CVE drops, shows every artifact, build, and deployment affected across your Artifactory instance.
+Replaces an afternoon of grepping build logs with one query.

 Policy-Based Gates

-Configurable policies block downloads, fail builds, or trigger alerts based on CVE severity, specific CVE IDs, license types, CVSS scores, and component age.
-Enforces standards automatically.
+Policies can block downloads, fail builds, or fire alerts based on CVE severity, specific CVE IDs, license types, CVSS scores, or component age.

 Key features